jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 sudo rpm -iv ./vivaldi-stable-2.4.1488.40-1.x86_64.rpm
 ```

 After executing this command you will receive an error message.
 What is it telling you and why?
-You will notice that the dpkg found that it had a *dependency*, can you locate that *dependency* on [http://packages.ubuntu.com](http://packages.ubuntu.com "packages")?
+You will notice that dpkg found that it had a *dependency*, can you locate that *dependency* on [http://packages.ubuntu.com](http://packages.ubuntu.com "packages")?

 __Example Usage:__